-38. EVENTS AFTER THE REPORTING PERIOD
+32. EVENT AFTER THE REPORTING PERIOD

-- (i) On 13 January 2014, CMMB Vision (USA) entered into an MOU with NYBB and paid a deposit amounting to US\$168,000 to acquire a free-to-air UHF TV license usage right in Los Angeles, U.S.A.
-As at the date of this report, the MOU has yet to be finalised. - (ii) On 3 March 2014, the Company entered into subscription agreements with subscribers for the subscription of an aggregate 61,035,149 new shares for an aggregate consideration of HK\$15.87 million (US\$2.0 million) at a subscription price of HK\$0.260 per subscription share (the "Placement").
-The Placement was completed on 5 March 2014.
+On 5 January 2015, the Company entered into subscription agreements with subscribers for the issuance of an aggregate 184,242,178 new shares for an aggregate consideration of HK\$48.8 million (equivalent to approximately US\$6.3 million) at a subscription price of HK\$0.265 per subscription share.
+The subscription was completed on 12 January 2015.
 The proceeds will be used to provide additional working capital for the Company.
 The new shares rank pari passu with the existing shares in all respects.

-39. PARTICULARS OF SUBSIDIARIES OF THE COMPANY
+33. PARTICULARS OF SUBSIDIARIES OF THE COMPANY

-(a) Particulars of the Company's subsidiaries as at 31 December 2013 and 2012 are as follows:
+(a) Particulars of the Company's principal subsidiaries as at 31 December 2014 and 2013 are as follows:

-Place of incorporation/ Issued and Pro portion of nominal v alue Name establishment/ Class of fully paid share/ of issued share capital/ Proportion of of subsidiary operations share held registered capital paid up capital held by the Company voting power held by the Company Principal activities Directly Indirectly rectly Directly Indirectly 2013 2012 2013 2012 2013 2012 2013 2012 Global Flex Trading Samoa/ Ordinary US\$2,000,000 100% 100% 100% 100% Provision of agency Center Limited Taiwan services Glactic Venture British Virgin Ordinary US\$1 100% 100% - 100% 100% Investment holding Holdings Limited Islands Grand Regal British Virgin Ordinary US\$1 - 100% 100% - 100% 100% Investment holding Capital Limited Islands CMMB Vision The PRC Capital US\$63,000 - 100% 100% - 100% 100% Inactive (Beijing) contribution Company Limited CMMB Holdings Hong Kong Ordinary HK\$10,000 95% 95% - 95% 95% Investment holding Limited CMMB SAT Hong Kong Ordinary HK\$500 100% 100% - 100% 100% Provision of Limited administrative service Newell Top Limited British Virgin Ordinary US\$50,000 100% 100% 100% 100% Provision of agency Islands services CMMB Hong Kong Ordinary HK\$10,000 65% 65% 65% 65% Holding of a licensing International Limited right CMMB Vision USA Ordinary US\$10,000 51% 51% - 51% 51% - Provision of transmission (USA) and broadcasting of television programs
+Place of Propor tion incorporation/ Issued and 0 f nominal val ue of issued establishment/ Class of fully paid share/ share e capital/paid up capital ar nd Name of subsidiary operations share held registered capital voting g power held by the Compa any Principal activities Directly Indirectly 2014 2013 2014 2013 Global Flex Trading Center Limited Samoa/Taiwan Ordinary US\$2,000,000 100% 100% - Provision of agency services Glactic Venture Holdings Limited British Virgin Islands Ordinary US\$1 100% 100% - - Investment holding Grand Regal Capital Limited British Virgin Islands Ordinary US\$1 - 100% 100% Investment holding CMMB Holdings Limited Hong Kong Ordinary HK\$10,000 95% 95% - Investment holding CMMB SAT Limited Hong Kong Ordinary HK\$500 100% 100% - Provision of administrative service Newell Top Limited British Virgin Islands Ordinary US\$50,000 100% 100% Provision of agency services CMMB International Limited Hong Kong Ordinary HK\$10,000 - 65% 65% Holding of a licensing right CMMB Vision USA USA Ordinary US\$10,000 51% 51% - Provision of transmission and broadcasting of TV programs